ap-atul/Huffman-Compression/README.md

 # Huffman-Compression
-Huffman encoding and decoding with simple Serial and Parallel implementations for CPU and GPU
+Huffman encoding and decoding with simple Serial and Parallel implementations for CPU and GPU (cuda)

 ## Algorithm